 6. King Kamehameha Golf Club – Wailuku, Maui

-Named after the greatest king that ruled the Hawaii islands, King Kamehameha Golf Club is one of (if not) the best private golf clubs in Hawaii.
+Named after the greatest king that ruled the Hawaiian islands, King Kamehameha Golf Club is one of (if not) one of the best private golf courses in Hawaii.
 The clubhouse is designed by famed architect Frank Lloyd Wright and overlooks the Central Maui Valley.

 The golf itself is nothing to sneer at either.
 Initially designed by Ted Robinson, King Kamehameha Golf club focuses on three main elements: flexibility, memorability, and natural beauty.
 Regardless of your skill level, you’ll find something to love here as you tackle tiered greens, challenging bunker placements, and fantastic water features.